 There will then be two online sessions in the evenings of the 26th October and 16th November.
 Participants will have their final session at the DATTA Vic annual conference, Tomorrow's Innovators, on the 1st of December, where they'll celebrate the outcomes of their design sprints with delegates - and get to attend the rest of the event at no cost.

 Places are free but are strictly limited, and are via application.
 Note applications close on August 31st!

 Preference will be given to low SES and regional schools, however the information included in your personal statement will also be taken into account.
 We encourage small groups of teachers from the same school to join where possible, as you'll be supported to develop programs for your own contexts

-Thanks to the Department of Education & Training for their support for this event through their Strategic Partnership Program
+Thanks to the Department of Education for their support for this initiative through their Strategic Partnership Program